unusualcomputers/space_window/README.md

 It will stream videos from the internet or play your own ones, show beautiful pictures of space that NASA publishes every day or some you chose yourself, play radio and podcasts and show time and weather where you are.
 You control it via an internet browser.

-If it is not connected to the internet it will create it's own standalone network so that you can connect to it and configure a WiFi connection, or just upload videos, music and pictures that it will then play for you.
+If it is not connected to the internet it will create its own standalone network so that you can still reach it and configure a WiFi connection or just upload videos, music and pictures that it will then play for you.

 It is friendly and when you switch it on it will tell you what it is doing and how to connect to it.

 ## How to use it

-Once you connect to the space window you will see something like this in your browser:
+Space window creates a small website through which you can control it:

 ![space window browser](https://github.com/unusualcomputers/space_window/blob/master/pics/sw_browser_home.png)

 In the list at the top are videos, you can add links to online streams or youtube clips and playlists or upload your own.
 If your network is very slow you can specify quality of the videos you want to stream.
-We rely on [streamlink](https://github.com/streamlink/streamlink) so the full list of online streams that would work is in [streamlink documentation](https://streamlink.github.io/plugin_matrix.html)
+We rely on [streamlink](https://github.com/streamlink/streamlink) so the full list of online streams that would work is in [streamlink documentation](https://streamlink.github.io/plugin_matrix.html).

  * Nasa POD

-   Clicking this will connect to Nasa and start a slideshow of their picture of the day, starting with today's one and then going through all the other thousands of them in a random order.
+   Clicking this will connect to Nasa and start a slideshow of their picture of the day, first showing today's one and then going through all the other thousands of them in a random order.

 * Radio

    Radio opens a new tab showing [Mopidy](https://www.mopidy.com/) control page.
-Here world is your oyster - it will play thousands of internet radio stations, podcasts, streams from MixCloud and so on.
-Radio will happily work together with stuff that doesn't play videos on screen - Nasa pistures, clock, photo gallery.
+Here the world is your oyster - it will play thousands of internet radio stations, podcasts, streams from MixCloud and so on.
+Radio will happily work together with stuff that doesn't play videos on screen - Nasa pictures, clock, photo gallery.

 * Clock

-  This button turns space window becomes into an fashioned digital clock.
+  This button turns space window into an old fashioned digital clock.
 It will also show the weather where you are or where you configure it to - it gets this from wonderful [yr.no](yr.no) site and will cover most of the world.

 * Photo Gallery

-    A slide show of your pictures, when you click this it will show you the list of them in the browser and let you add more.
+    A slideshow of your pictures, when you click this it will show you the list of them in the browser and let you add more.

 * Play next